 Living the Welcoming Congregation

 This year, the UU Church of Valdosta is completing the Living the Welcoming Congregation curriculum.
 We will meet on some Sundays in the “second hour” – after the service and following a brief meet-n-greet.
-The next session will be held on Sunday, Nov.
-23 (note that this date is postponed by one week from what is listed in our November newsletter, to allow a special guest facilitator to join us!).
+The next session will be held in January – watch this space for more details!

 “Living the Welcoming Congregation” is a voluntary program for congregations to deepen their commitment to inclusive practices, ensuring that all people are welcomed through our doors.
 The first five sessions involve Assessment, Discernment, and Analysis – in other words: discovering what we know, discovering what we do not know, and exploring what we will do to expand our outreach in the community.
 Please join us!
 For questions, send an e-mail to email@example.com